 I am an assistant professor at the University of North Carolina-Chapel Hill in the department of sociology.
 I am also a faculty research fellow at UNC's Cecil G. Sheps Center for Health Services Research and the book review editor at Social Forces.
 I was formerly an assistant professor of sociology at Temple University from 2017-2019.
 Before that, I worked as a Canadian Institutes of Health Research postdoc at the University of Chicago from 2016-2017, and received my Ph.D. in Sociology from Brown University in May 2016.

 My research interests include medical sociology, medical education, professions, social status, gender, stratification, ethics, qualitative methodologies, and social theory.
 More specifically, my scholarship examines how and why status hierarchies are (re)produced in the medical profession and how they impact both doctors and patients.

-My research has been funded by the National Science Foundation, the Canadian Institutes of Health Research, the International Association of Medical Science Educators, as well as the Social Sciences and Humanities Research Council of Canada and has appeared in the Journal of Health and Social Behavior, Social Science & Medicine, and the Journal of General Internal Medicine, among others.
+My research has been funded by the National Science Foundation (NSF), the Health Resources and Services Administration (HRSA), the International Association of Medical Science Educators (IAMSE), as well as the Social Sciences and Humanities Research Council of Canada (SSHRC) and has appeared in the Journal of Health and Social Behavior, Social Science & Medicine, and the Journal of General Internal Medicine, among others.
 I have also received several awards, including the 2017 Roberta G. Simmons Outstanding Dissertation in Medical Sociology Award from the American Sociological Association.